nasa/fprime/Fw/Buffer/docs/sdd.md

 memory.

 The state of `sb` persists as long as the current `Fw::Buffer` object exists as it is stored as a member.
-However, all `Fw::Buffer` constuctors intialize `sb` to an empty state including the `Fw::Buffer` copy constructor.
+However, all `Fw::Buffer` constructors initialize `sb` to an empty state including the `Fw::Buffer` copy constructor.
 Thus, if an `Fw::Buffer` is sent through a port call, passed by-value to a function call, or otherwise copied, the state of the new buffer's `sb` member is empty.